INVESTING IN OUR YOUNG PEOPLE, STRENGTHENING OUR FUTURE.

 After School and Summer Program

-As they say, “Once a Club kid, always a Club kid.”
-United Way of Reno County is proud to support this transformative program for the next generation of leaders.
+Safe, structured environments outside of school help kids stay engaged, supported, and connected to positive role models.
+The Club plays a vital role in youth development—and United Way of Reno County is proud to support this transformative program for the next generation of leaders.

 Community Awareness Program